vanmitG/NUMBER-GUESSING-GAME-IN-HTML/README.md

-# CoderSchool FTW - _ Name of Your Project Here _
+# CoderSchool FTW - NUMBER GUESSING GAME IN HTML

-Created with love by: <Your Name Here>
+Created with love by: <Huynh Nguyen An Khuong>

-One or two sentence summary of your project.
+The project illustrate simple interactions between JavaScript and HTML.

 ## Video Walkthrough